 The festival of science - European Researchers' Night is a yearly organized event throughout Europe.
 ERN is the largest of its kind in Slovakia as well as Europe, bringing together people and researchers in 300 cities in 24 countries on the last Friday of September.

 The main aim of this festival is, above all, to familiarise the general public with science and research.
 The program activities are designed to bring research out of the laboratory and into the city centres, shopping malls, cafés, clubs or museums.
 The public can try out the latest technologies and instruments under the guidance of scientists, participate in experiments, competitions and quizzes, watch demonstrations and simulations, exchange ideas and party with the researchers.

+The project was initiated by the European Commission in 2005.
 In Slovakia European Researchers' Night is organized since 2007 and is funded by the Horizon 2020, the biggest Research and Innovation EU programme, within the Marie Skłodowska-Curie actions.

 The exhibition presents the most interesting research findings in Slovakia as well as notable Slovak researchers, who have also been successful abroad owing to their research.
 Main types of activities are - hands-on experiments, demos, simulations, science shows, debates, discussions, chats with researchers, lectures, guided tours, science shows, stage happenings, science party, stargazing, discussion with astronomers, exhibitions and various competitions.
 Beside the scientific programme there is spectacular evening show and the Science Party, cultural programme and a lot of accompanying activities.

-The project naturally raises noticeable interest of the media as well as the interest of politicians and the regional government.
+The project naturally raises noticeable interest of Slovak media as well as the interest of politicians and the regional government.
 Participating in the project has become a matter of prestige for scientists.
 More and more of them want to get involved in the project and present their work.